IP Geolocation connection Rule

 2. Click

-If you want to allow emails from a specific domain, while still denying emails from that domain's country of origin, you can do so.
+If you want to allow emails from a specific domain, while still denying emails from that domain's country of origin, you can do so as follows:

-1. First, create a Blacklist Rule, based on the example above.
+1. First, create a Block rule, based on the example above.

 2. Create a new set of Rule Data, containing the domain you wish to permit.

-Don't create a new Rule - add these changes to your existing Blacklist Rule.
+Do not create a new rule - add these overrides to your existing Block rule.

-1. Add a Sender in List Condition, with the Match Type set to Does Not Match and the Condition Value set to the Rule Data you created earlier.
+1. Add a Sender in List Condition, with the Match Type set to Does Not Match and the condition Value set to the Rule Data you created in Step 2.

 How did we do?